jennbriden/pipeline-templates/demos/multibranch-git/README.md

 # CloudBees Pipeline Templates Example
 ## Multibranch Pipeline Authentication for a Git Server

 This example shows how to add authentication to your Git server repository.
-The developer will supply the value for the ${repoName} parameter when they create their pipeline job in CloudBees Core.
+The developer will supply the value for the ${repoUrl} parameter when they create their pipeline job in CloudBees Core.

 ````
 type: MULTIBRANCH